AccumulateNetwork/accumulate-docs/tutorials/glossary.md

 ### Accumulate Digital Identifier (ADI)

-An ADI is the umbrella account which holds sub accounts.
+An ADI is the account which can hold accounts under itself.
 These sub accounts are different chains that store information on the Accumulate Network.
 An ADI can have different chains that it manages i.e. Token Account Chain, Data Chain, Scratch Chain, Token Issuance Chain, Key Chain, Managed Chains.
+An ADI name can be customized based on preferences.

 ### ADI Token Account

-Tokens are held by identities in an ADI Token Account and can be sent to identities or Lite Accounts.
+Tokens are held by identities in an ADI Token Account.
 ADI Token Accounts can send transactions to other Lite Accounts or ADI Token Accounts.

 ### ADI Data Account

 An ADI can contain data account.
 We call this an ADI data account.
+It is a layer that allows ADI accounts to add and organize data to the blockchain.

 ### sub-ADI

 An ADI can contain another ADI.
 We call this a sub-ADI.
-They can be considered as a type of identity sub-chains.
+While an ADI contains accounts, a sub-ADI contains sub-accounts.

 ### Lite Account